-All new employees are required to attend orientation training to ensure the employees are aware and familiarize themselves with the Group's values and goals and to ensure the employees understand their role in the Group.
-Employees are encouraged to attend seminars relevant to their position to enhance their role within the Group.
+All new employees are required to attend orientation training to ensure that the employees are aware of and familiar with the Group's values and goals and understand their role in the Group.
+Employees are encouraged to attend seminars relevant to their position to enhance the competencies for their role within the Group.